Common Types of Slope Stabilization Methods

 Water drainage and precipitation can severely weaken slopes.
 In areas where heavy precipitation is to be expected, it is possible that the soil may be loosened up enough for significant portions of the slope to slide down.
 Groundwater may also have a similar effect from underneath the surface when it is present in excessive amounts.

 To address water, you can install a surface or subsurface drain system.
 These are comprised of either ditches lined with materials like concrete or permeable piping, respectively.
 The drains will collect excess water on or in the slope and carry it safely away from the area where it can’t cause landslides.

 On slopes where the angle of incline is not steep, planting vegetation is an effectual and nonintrusive method for stabilization.
 Grass, shrubs, trees, and other plants use surface space so that soil cannot as easily move around due to wind or rain.
 Their leaves also block the elements from directly hitting the soil.

 Underground, their roots anchor large blocks of the soil as they intertwine the dirt, rocks, and other roots there.
 Since plants need water for survival, they can reduce the amount of groundwater present that might otherwise contribute to slope breakdown and shifting.

-The last type of slope stabilization method discussed here is a retaining wall.
-Retaining walls may be used to physically hold the higher ground of a slope in place.
+The last type of landscape slope stabilization method discussed here is a retaining wall.
+Retaining walls are used to physically hold the higher ground of a slope in place.
 Whereas a normal slope has a slow progression from top to bottom, a retaining wall creates a sharp separation between the two.
 It is almost completely vertical, most of the time with a slight leaning toward the top of the slope.